AKripper/COPSwriteups/web/Themer/README.md

 ## Writeup

-Click on any one of the themes.
+Upon opening the link click on any one of the themes.
 We can perform path traversal in the theme arguement by changing `?theme=themes/theme1.css` to `?theme=../flag.txt`.
 Now we can find the flag in the source code of the page.

 ## Flag